AdaBlock-dLLM: Semantic-Aware Diffusion LLM Inference via Adaptive Block Size: Methodology

 \section{Methodology}

-Semi-AR decoding has been widely adopted in dLLMs, including LLaDA \citep{nie2025large} and MMaDA \citep{yang2025mmada}.
-This decoding paradigm naturally supports a block-level KV cache, addressing a key bottleneck in dLLM inference.
-Additionally, combining semi-AR decoding with dynamic sampling \citep{wu2025fast} enables multi-token prediction within a single denoise–-sample cycle \citep{wu2025fast, wang2025diffusion}.
-This paradigm introduces two hyperparameters: \textbf{confidence threshold} $\,\tau$ and \textbf{block size} $\,B$.
-The confidence threshold maintains a balance between sampling speed and quality, whereas the effect of block size has not been systematically explored.
+This work focuses on a widely adopted inference paradigm for diffusion-based LLMs: semi-autoregressive (semi-AR) decoding with dynamic sampling~\citep{wu2025fast}.
+This paradigm enforces block-causal dependencies, enabling block-wise KV caching and allowing multiple tokens to be decoded within a single denoise--sample iteration.
+It is governed by two key hyperparameters: the \textbf{confidence threshold} $\tau$ and the \textbf{block size} $B$.
+The threshold $\tau$ controls the speed--quality trade-off, whereas the impact of $B$ is yet to be explored.
+We systematically analyze the drawbacks of fixed block sizes and propose a lightweight sampler that improves sampling quality for dLLMs.

 In \Secref{method:confidence_dynamics}, we analyze the confidence dynamics that govern dynamic sampling.
 Using these patterns, we characterize the inaccuracies and inefficiencies caused by the misalignment between a fixed block size and the model’s inductive decoding preferences in \Secref{method:motivation}.
-This motivates an adaptive block-size scheduler that minimizes this mismatch.
+This motivates an adaptive block-size scheduler introduced in \Secref{method:adablock} that minimizes this mismatch.